haxtheweb/edtechjoker/sp-23/projects/project-2.md

-> EVERYTHING BELOW HERE IS SUBJECT TO REVISION
-# EVERYTHING BELOW HERE IS SUBJECT TO REVISION
-> EVERYTHING BELOW HERE IS SUBJECT TO REVISION

 # Project 2 - Building a "Microfrontend" via a live "comp"
 Creating elements in elements, and delivering them via Vercel endpoints.
 The goal is to make ONE of these two UIs with searchable input